Children's Readings

 Like the scouts, the Israelites followed Moses, their leader, into the hot desert.
 Hungry and tired, they complained to Moses.
 God answered their complaint with only enough food to feed them day to day.
 This way, the Israelites would have to trust God.
 But even when the food came, they still did not recognize God's gift until Moses told them what it was.
 "This is bread God sent you," Moses reminded the people.

-Many times we are so involved in what we are doing, we do not see the bigger picture, the what things fit together.
+Many times we are so involved in what we are doing, we do not see the bigger picture, the way things fit together.
 When we cannot see the bigger picture, we get frustrated, we complain, and we might even give up.
 That's the time we need to ask for help from God, our parents, our teachers, and our coaches to help us see the way things work together.

 Bridging Question: Have you ever met someone who won a prize you thought they did not deserve?
 Explain.